 Truly, this is some groundbreaking and visionary direction.
 Having a character act like a batty bigot is at least a reliable way to obfuscate the fact that he’s a relentlessly ineffectual person who has nothing worthwhile to say.

 No matter how you slice it, Whiplash is an empty–headed, deranged movie, and Chazelle comes across as an off–kilter fellow indeed.
 Even the best parts are derivative of Black Swan but with none of the surreal and phantasmagorical moments that make Black Swan an engaging film.

 What should be a well–appreciated, finer discussion of topics like artistry, education, sacrifice, inspiration, and accomplishment gets stripped away in favor of tedious spectacle.
 If it’s not Fletcher’s ranting and raving, it’s a drum getting hurled across a rehearsal room, because *jazz*.
 All it does for me is make me wonder how anyone has time for something this pretentious, dappy, shallow, and above all just plain clueless.

 Here’s one last piece of evidence: Andrew’s “triumphant” final performance features a drum solo that seems to be heavily based on two Buddy Rich solos, the Concert for Americas and West Side Story performances.

 Yet before he even meets Fletcher, the film lets us know that Andrew likes to steal licks from Buddy Rich to use in his own playing.
-Since that’s all he ends up doing by the end of the movie, what did Andrew even learn from Fletcher?
+Since that’s all he winds up doing by the end of the movie, what did Andrew even learn from Fletcher?
 How to take a concert and shoehorn in a completely unnecessary, unmusical drum solo?
 Does being “one of the greats” mean being a good copycat?
 Was it all just a big waste of time?
 It sure feels that way…